 And in case you were wondering … this is a good time to give your kid a hug!

-Claudine Gallacher serves as the Outreach and Education Consultant for Protect Young Minds™ and served as the writing coach for Good Pictures Bad Pictures.
-To help inform parents she writes, researches, speaks and specializes in social media marketing.
+Claudine Gallacher served as the Outreach and Education Consultant for Protect Young Minds™ and writing coach for Good Pictures Bad Pictures.
 Claudine received a master’s degree in English with an emphasis in Rhetoric and Composition.
 She lives with her husband and three children in beautiful Santa Barbara, California.

 Latest posts by Marilyn (see all)